 You give up after a week and a half.

 Old habits, it would appear, are hard to break.
 The process requires persistence which, in turn, requires overcoming obstacles, difficult times and discouraging outcomes.
 Reverting to old habits often seems easier.
 In order to shift habits, it takes understanding of their workings – and their power.

 So what are habits?

-Mental representation – or a mental shortcut – that helps you repeat what you’ve done in the past, according to Professor Wendy Wood.
-In other words, where we actively use our System 1 (or automatic brain) to perform an action or response that has been successful, or rewarded, in the past.
+According to Professor Wendy Wood, habits are ‘mental representation – or a mental shortcut – that helps you repeat what you’ve done in the past’.
+In other words, habits are automatic.
+Being part of our primary operating system, we enact habits without much thought, performing actions or responses that have been successful or rewarded in the past.

-Habits are learned – they are the associations we make between responses, context and rewards.
-The more we are rewarded in some way, the more we repeat the behaviour until it becomes a habit.
+What is worth remembering is that habits are learned behaviours – they are the associations we make between responses, context and rewards.
+The more we are rewarded in some way, the more we repeat the behaviour until it becomes second nature.
+Until it becomes a habit.

-Habit formation is hard.
-Habit disruption is harder.
+Not to say this is easy: habit formation is hard.
+But habit disruption is harder.

 In his book Atomic Habits, James Clear writes: “If you’re having trouble changing your habits, the problem isn’t you.
 The problem is your system.
 Bad habits repeat themselves again and again not because you don’t want to change but because you have the wrong system for change”.

 Interested in using behavioural science to understand your audiences better?
-Write to us at email@example.com to get started on your behavioural insights journey.
+Our second behavioural insight article delves into choice architecture, which you can read here.
+Alternatively, you can write to us at firstname.lastname@example.org to get started on your behavioural insights journey.

 This article was written by Shayoni Lynn, CEO & Founder at Lynn.